 And the anticipated increase in spending looks set to stay the same across the board with stepmums and stepdads, mother-in-laws and father-in-laws, partners, siblings, extended families, friends and work colleagues all about to benefit from a higher value Christmas present this year, according to the poll.

-Even family pets are set to feel the extra warmth of a more expensive present this Christmas – with last year’s Christmas spend on pets presents rising from £27 to £31 in 2020.
+Even family pets are set to feel the extra warmth of a more expensive present this Christmas – with last year’s Christmas spending on pets presents rising from £27 to £31 in 2020.

 The only exception, it seems, is the nation’s children.
 While 46% of the nation says that it intends to spend the most on its kids as usual this year – the actual spending value on presents for children looks set to reverse the trend by going downwards, from £129 in 2019 to £116 in 2020.